DRAGNs in the Forest: Identifying Artifacts with Random Forest Models in the VLASS DRAGNs Catalog: Conclusion and Future Work

 \section{Conclusion and Future Work}

 Random forest models are an attractive option for identifying multi-component radio sources which contain artifacts.
 Due to the low computational cost, resistance to overfitting, and the need for only a relatively minimal training set when the right selection method is used, these models can be deployed quickly to increase the purity of catalogs which use noisy data.
-We present a catalog of artifact classifications for each source in the VLASS DRAGNs catalog found using the classifications of random forest models, where the best class is obtained from a random model with a weighted F1 score of $97.01\%^{+1.12\%}_{-1.32\%}$, indicating high classification accuracy.
+We present a catalog of artifact classifications for each source in the VLASS DRAGNs catalog found using the classifications of random forest models, where the best class is obtained from the log-log random forest model with a weighted F1 score of $97.01\%^{+1.12\%}_{-1.32\%}$, indicating high classification accuracy.
+Compared to the SourceFlag in column 27 of Table 6 in \citet{gordon_quick_2023} used to filter out spurious detections, our random forest method produces a more complete catalog of genuine, artifact-free DRAGNs with an estimated 99.3\% completeness and 97.7\% purity compared to 94.4\% completeness and 98.9\% purity using the traditional quantitative method in the existing catalog.
+Our catalog has additional benefits, as our random forest model can distinguish between the number of artifacts in a DRAGN and provide the probabilities that a source contains zero, one, or two artifacts, respectively.
+These probabilities can be used to create more pure sets of DRAGNs.
 A clean, 0-artifact subset can be derived from our catalog to create a set of VLASS DRAGNs with high completeness and purity for further astronomical analysis.

 This artifact-identification methodology using random forest models can be extended to other radio catalogs, as well as the VLASS catalog.
 It may be possible to use a random forest model to identify whether single sources are artifacts in the entire VLASS catalog.
 This is especially useful because of the high noise and elevated contamination of the existing catalog compared to other radio catalogs.
 A random forest model holds potential to produce a more complete subset of real sources than the current heuristic thresholds recommended in \citet{gordon_quick_2021}, as well as filter out more artifacts.